binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter3.md

 #### BypassUAC {#tooling-setup-kali-linux-tools-i-use-that-need-adding-to-kali-linux-bypassuac}

 BypassUAC is used to bypass User Access Controls, post-exploitation, allowing us to get system privileges.
 I used this in the demo attack I describe in the Website section, under Spoofing, in the Risks section of the Network chapter of [Fascicle 1](https://leanpub.com/holistic-infosec-for-web-developers-fascicle1-vps-network-cloud-webapplications).
-There is, in fact, a way to do this that is less likely to trigger an anti-virus (AV) alert.
+There is, in fact, a way to do this that is less likely to trigger an AV alert.
 I cover this under the below set of directions.

 In Kali 1.1